-- 1) Routine gas combustion must not result in continuous or repeat black smoke emissions. - 2) Any smoke emissions that may result in public concern must immediately be reported to the appropriate AER field centre. - 3) Black smoke from nonroutine or emergency flaring must not exceed an average of 40 per cent opacity over six consecutive minutes or as defined, after the issue of this directive, in Alberta's Environmental Protection and Enhancement Act Substance Release Regulation.
+- 1) Routine gas combustion must not result in continuous or repeat black smoke emissions. - 2) Any smoke emissions that may result in public concern must immediately be reported to the appropriate AER field centre.

-7.3 Ignition
+7.3 Ianition

 1) Acid gas and sour gas flares, incinerators, and enclosed combustors must have reliable systems that ensure continuous ignition of any gas that may discharge to the device.